kiddiRU/Verk1_H1/designDocument/sketch.md

 ### Players / Teams
 - At least 16 teams in a tournament
 - Teams cannot Play in multiple matches at the same time
+- The main interactions from the user is with shown steps like: 1) Login, 2) Sign Up, b) back ... something like that (can also have some commands)
+-